Spring/Summer Cultural highlights in Warks

 Robert Smith’s Meltdown Festival, London’s South Bank Centre, June 15-24

 If you’re disappointed to have missed out on tickets for The Cure’s 40th anniversary concert in Hyde Park, London, on Sat July 7 you can always catch the next best thing – Robert Smith’s all-time favourite artists of the last 40 years in this 10-night extravaganza.
 A ‘must see’ event of the summer for fans.
-Acts to be announced shortly here.
+Acts performing here.

 Ravilious & Co: The Pattern of Friendship.
 English Artist Designers 1922-1942, Compton Verney, Sat March 17 – June 10